shiqiyugit/CNN_angular_reco/README.md

 Easier and cleaner to teach students for angular reconstruction.
 To retain history or more reco using FLERCNN, check out the original github

+Singularity container has both icetray and tensorflow installed and can be used for training/testing can be found on cobalt: /data/ana/LE/oscNext/flercnn_sample_analysis/flercnn_reco/icetray_stable-tensorflow.sif

 Source environment first:
 ```source setup_combo_stable.sh```
 Data preparation: